Kiril3l5/time-tracking-2.0/docs/workflow/automated-workflow-guide.md

 - Provides preview URLs for both apps

 ### 5. Results Phase
-- Cleans up old preview channels (maintaining only the 5 most recent)
+- Cleans up old preview channels (maintaining only the most recent ones based on configuration)
 - Generates a comprehensive dashboard
 - Displays warnings and suggestions for improvement
 - Provides options for branch/commit management